 While we have alums in all fifty states, certain markets have traditionally been more popular with our students.
 While some students choose to remain in Virginia, about one-fifth of each graduating class chooses to practice in Washington, DC.
 In recent years, New York City has become an increasingly popular post-graduate destination with students each year electing to work in the Big Apple.
 The Southeast has traditionally been a strong area for our students when searching for our jobs, and many of our graduates choose to practice in places like Atlanta, Birmingham, and Charlotte.
 We believe that a degree from W&L Law opens many doors, and our career planning professionals are ready and willing to serve you as you pursue whatever career path you choose.
 For those students wishing to connect with employers, there are a variety of resources available to you.
 Our students regularly participate in on-campus interviewing, resume drops, as well as a number of job fairs located throughout the country.
 Please see our OCS' Index of Job Fairs and Interview Programs for additional information.(Back to Top)

 Approximately 20% of our graduates clerk after graduation, and they do so at both the state and federal levels.(Back to Top)

 Our alumni network is extremely strong and one of the biggest assets available to W&L Law students as they begin their employment searches.
-We have alumni in all fifty states, and, given the redolence and fondness with which a great many of our alums recall their time in Lexington, they are often extremely eager and excited to connect with a current law student.
+We have alumni in all 50 states and 29 foreign countries, and, given the redolence and fondness with which a great many of our alums recall their time in Lexington, they are often extremely eager and excited to connect with a current law student.
 Our Office of Career Strategy also maintains an Alumni Support Network which consists of alumni who have expressly offered to speak with students interested in working in their geographical and/or practice areas, that students are also encouraged to utilize as they begin their employment search.
 For more information on Alumni Affairs, please feel free to consult our Alumni Affairs webpage.